We receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 When using KrisFlyer Miles through Singapore Airlines, another option is to fly via Virgin America to Europe.
 This will cost even less than a Star Alliance flight.
 Take a trip to Europe in Virgin Atlantic Upper Class for a mere 100,000 miles round-trip!
 The availability on these flights is generally good and you’re guaranteed to save thousands of miles taking this route.

 If you’ve been interested in flying Lufthansa First Class, this is the best way to do it.
-You will have some surcharges around 400 Euro, but even so, you’re overall cost is very competitive in the current market.
+You will have some surcharges around 400 Euro, but even so, your overall cost is very competitive in the current market.
 With your Singapore Airlines’ KrisFlyer Miles you’ll pay around 160,000 miles to fly round-trip.

 Fly to Dubai from the U.S. with Virgin Atlantic